 The translator as creative writer

-Our British Centre for Literary Translation (BCLT) has been instrumental in transforming the role of the literary translator from that of linguistic technician to creative writer who is publicly recognised by literary prizes such as the Man Booker International.
+Our British Centre for Literary Translation (BCLT) has been instrumental in transforming the role of the literary translator - from a linguistic technician to a creative writer publicly recognised by literary prizes such as the Man Booker International.